Macarthur, New South Wales: Councils of the Macarthur Region

-Camden Council announced in May 2012 that it would transfer its administrative headquarters to Oran Park.
+Camden Council announced in May 2012 that it would transfer its administrative offices from the Camden township to Oran Park.

 History

+The Macarthur Region sits within the lands of the Dharawal Nation being the original owners and carers of the land.

-The history of the region begins over 40,000 years ago and is contained in the continuing culture of the Tharawal people.
-The land still contains reminders of their past lives in rock engravings, cave paintings, axe grinding grooves and shell middens.
-Their culture also remains in the surviving songs, stories and descendants.
-The lands of the Tharawal language Nation extended from approximately Botany Bay to Shoalhaven and to the foothills of the mountain ranges.
-The principal symbol of the Tharawal nation is the lyrebird.
+The history of the Macarthur Region begins over 40,000 years ago and is contained in the continuing culture of the Dharawal Nation.
+The land still contains physical reminders of the past lives of the Dharawal people in rock engravings, cave paintings, axe grinding grooves and shell middens.
+Their culture continues and is celebrated through their surviving songs, stories and descendants.
+The lands of the Dharawal Nation extended from approximately Botany Bay to Shoalhaven and to the foothills of the mountain ranges to the west.

+The principal symbol of the Dharawal Nation is the lyrebird (Wiridjiribin).

-European history began in 1788 shortly after settlement at Sydney Cove, when the colony's entire herd of cattle (four cows and two bulls) strayed from their enclosure and were lost.
-In 1795 a greatly enlarged herd of 61 cattle were discovered on the grassy land between the Nepean River and Georges River.
-This area was promptly named the "Cowpastures" – and was deemed a restricted area to provide ongoing protection for the herd; this restriction was short-lived as the herd, deemed too aggressive to be tamed, was destroyed.
-The early settlement of the area was described by Lachlan Macquarie in his journals, whose accounts include the description of Elizabeth Macarthur being met in a 'miserable' bark hut, the only accommodation then existing at Camden Park.
-In 1803, John Macarthur had been granted 5,000 acres (20 km^{2}) at the Cowpastures and began grazing Merino sheep.
-His sons William and James introduced viticulture and a commercial nursery, and a successful dairy was founded by Emily Stone, James' wife.
-In 1816, the Appin Massacre occurred in the region.
+European history began in 1788 shortly after settlement at Sydney Cove, when the colony's entire herd of cattle (four cows and two bulls) strayed from their enclosure in Sydney Cove and were lost.
+In 1795 a greatly enlarged herd of 61 cattle were discovered by European settlers on grassy lands between the Nepean River and Georges River some 60km southwest of Sydney Cove.

+The grassy lands were promptly named the "Cowpastures" – and decalred a restricted area to ensure ongoing protection for the herd.
+This restriction was short-lived as the herd, deemed too aggressive to be tamed, was ultimately destroyed.

+The early settlement of the area was described by Lachlan Macquarie in his journals, whose accounts include the description of Elizabeth Macarthur being met in a 'miserable' bark hut being the only accommodation that existing at Camden Park.
+In 1803, John Macarthur had been granted 5,000 acres (20 km^{2}) in the area known as the Cowpastures, on which he began grazing Merino sheep.

+His sons William and James introduced viticulture and a commercial nursery, and a successful dairy was founded by James' wife, Mrs Emily Stone.

+In 1816, a terrible event called the Appin Massacre occurred in the region, south of the township of Appin.

+The Macarthur region – as Cowpastures is now known – became a ‘hub’ for growth and the birthplace of our nation’s wealth.

-The region is steeped in history with statesmen, adventurers, larrikins and villains all having an association with the Macarthur region which makes it a tourist destination.
+The region is steeped in history with both aboriginala nd european history with statesmen, adventurers, larrikins and villains all having an association with the Macarthur region which makes it a popular destination for tourists and history buffs.

+Much of the history, heritage and culture can be experienced today by travelling to Macarthur and visiting its many celebrated heritage sites.
+Macarthur is a vibrant tourist destination, renowned for its living heritage, adventure tourism and true Australian experiences.

+Camden, Campbelltown and Wollondilly Local Government Areas make up the Macarthur region.
+This region is generally regarded as the area where the city of Sydney meets its rural countryside.

+The Macarthur Region is considered to be the fastest growing region in NSW.